-1 (1) the date of any transfer of ownership; or 2 (2) the date the vessel first became principally used on the waters of this state.
-3 (b) No application for a certificate of title is required for: 4 (1) a documented vessel; 5 (2) a barge; 6 (3) a vessel under construction pursuant to contract before delivery; or 7 (4) a vessel held by a dealer for sale.
-8 (c) The [issuing authority in this State] shall not issue, transfer, or renew a certificate of 9 number for a vessel unless the office has created a certificate of title for the vessel or an 10 application for a certificate of title for the vessel and the applicable fee has been delivered to the 11 office.
-12 Reporter's Note 13 14 15 16 Sources: Loosely from Ill.
+(a) Except as provided in subsections (b) and (c), the owner of a vessel principally used on the waters of this state shall deliver to the office an application for a certificate of title for the vessel, together with the applicable fee, within [20 days] of the later of: (1) the date of any transfer of ownership; or (2) the date the vessel first became principally used on the waters of this state. (b) No application for a certificate of title is required for: (1) a documented vessel; (2) a barge; (3) a vessel under construction pursuant to contract before delivery; or (4) a vessel held by a dealer for sale. (c) The [issuing authority in this State] shall not issue, transfer, or renew a certificate of number for a vessel unless the office has created a certificate of title for the vessel or an application for a certificate of title for the vessel and the applicable fee has been delivered to the office.
+Reporter's Note Sources: Loosely from Ill.
 Comp.
 Stat. ¶ 45/3A-1; NASBLA Model Act for Vessel Titling Sections 3, 4, 6.
+Former subsections (b) and (c) have been merged.
+Paragraphs (b)(2) and (3) are new and

-17 18 19 20 21 22 23 24 25 26 27 28 Former subsections (b) and (c) have been merged.
+Former subsections (b) and (c) have been merged.
 Paragraphs (b)(2) and (3) are new and have been added at the Committee's request.
 The former responds to the concern that many old barges are not federally documented and the records necessary to title them may be unavailable or costly to obtain.
 See Reporter's Note to Section 2.
 The latter was added because the Committee believed it unnecessary for a certificate of title to be issued for a vessel under construction, even if it is in the water for testing, and that requiring a certificate of title for such a vessel would undermine the efficacy of common financing arrangements.
 See also Section 13(g) (regarding perfection of a security interest in a vessel described in paragraph (b)(2) or (3)).
-Because Paragraph (b)(4) exempts dealers from having to apply for a certificate of title, paragraph (b)(3) is most relevant when the owner of the vessel is the buyer for whom the vessel is being constructed.